clarissalabrum/math4610-1/projects/sharedLibraryProject.md

     echo >> $APPLOGFILENAME
     exit(2)

+The script given above is rather complicated looking.
+However, the script can be broken down into chunks of shell script.
+The part that we are interested in is the the part where the shared library is created.
+That is the line:

+    ar rcv $APPLIBFILENAME *.o >> $APPLOGFILENAME

+The variables APPLIBFILENAME and APPLOGFILENAME contain the actual name of the library being create and the log file where any errors messages are copied to.
+The main thing we need is the following:

+    ar rcv libname *.o

+The command creates an archive with options "r", "c", and "v" specified.
+The argument:

+    *.o

+means put all files in that have the "o" extension.

 ### Dynamic Linked Library (DLL) Instructions

 The information in this part of the project involves the creation of a Dynamic Linked Library (DLL) for use with codes written